carpentries/sandpaper-docs/learners/setup.md

 #### Via Command Line Interface

-The flags `--no-restore` and `--no-save` will set these defaults, so you can create an alias for BASH in the `.bashrc` file in your home directory:
+The flags `--no-restore` and `--no-save` will set these defaults, so you can create an alias for R in the `.bashrc` file in your home directory:

 ```bash
 alias R='R --no-restore --no-save'